13 Large Projects

 ## user system elapsed

-Note that quicker codes tend to have fewer checks and return less information.
-So you must know exactly what you are putting in and getting out.
+Note that such functions to have fewer checks and return less information, so you must know exactly what you are putting in and getting out.

 Sometimes there will still be a problematic bottleneck.